GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/01/rovers-photo-shoot.md

 <!-- TEASER_END -->

 Design itself was something of a challenge.
-First was measuring not only design of rover's chassis to middle tier and then to top face, but what tolerances we need to add so when all is assembled fits the reality where different half millimetre here and full millimetre there do add up.
+First was measuring not only the design of rover's chassis to middle tier and then to top face, but what tolerances we need to add so when all is assembled fits the reality where different half millimetre here and full millimetre there do add up.

-Body is made of two sides so they can be put on the rover - clamped on it.
+The body is made of two sides so they can be put on the rover - clamped on it.

 ![Rover's Body Design Half](/2019/03/rovers-shell-half.png "Rover's Body Design Half"){ : style="width:100%;"}